 - Smartphone notifications: Just about all Garmin watches will mirror your smartphone notifications.
 When you receive a WhatsApp message on your phone, for instance, that same message will show up on your Garmin watch.
 Unlike other smartwatch platforms, dismissing the notification on your watch does not dismiss it from your phone.
 However, you can set up canned messages in the Garmin Connect app and reply to messages from your wrist.
 It’s limited, but it works.

 - Third-party apps and watch faces: There are hundreds of additional apps, widgets, and watch faces to download for your Garmin watch.
 You can find both first- and third-party options on the Garmin Connect IQ Store.
-If you’d rather browse on your smartphone, you can access Connect IQ from from the Android or iOS apps.
-Depending on the developer, you might need to pay a few dollars to download a certain app or watch face, though many of them are free.
+If you’d rather browse on your smartphone, you can access Connect IQ from the Android or iOS apps.
+Depending on the developer, you might need to pay a few dollars to download a certain app or watch face, though many are free.

 - Offline music playback: Some Garmin watches allow you to store music for offline playback.
 If you don’t like taking your phone with you when you exercise, this feature is for you.
 Garmin watches are compatible with Spotify, Deezer, Amazon Music, and iHeartRadio.
 You can also store local music files on your Garmin watch.
 Learn more here.